Introduction: Artsy Poster

 This is the hardest part of this instructable.

-We used terms like tattoo, line art, drawing and vector art to find the perfect picture.
+We used search terms like tattoo, line art, drawing and vector art to find the perfect picture.
 Vector pictures are easier to blow up to large sizes for the printing, since vector graphics won’t pixelate and won’t need fuzzing about with image processing filters to make the edges crisp once enlarged.

 If you don’t have Photoshop or a similar photo manipulation program, or you don’t want to use it, you can still choose any picture, but keep in mind you can’t change it’s appearance to the same extent.